 - Article 9(2)(f) - Legal claims or judicial acts.

 - Article 9(2)(g) - Reasons of substantial public interest.
 We rely on the ‘equality of opportunity or treatment’ purpose condition from Schedule 1 of the Data Protection Act 2018 when relying on Article 9(2)(g) to process your special category data.

 - Article 9(2)(h) - Health or social care.
 We rely on the ‘health or social care purposes’ purpose condition from Schedule 1 of the Data Protection Act 2018 when relying on Article 9(2)(h) to process your special category data.

 - Article 9(2)(j) - Archiving, research and statistics.
 We rely on the ‘research’ purpose condition from Schedule 1 of the Data Protection Act 2018 when relying on Article 9(2)(j) to process your special category data.

 How long your personal data will be kept

 We keep children and young people’s information from their date of birth until they reach the age of 25.
 Additionally, the SEND and Educational Psychology services keep information for 6 years after the date of last involvement, which will go beyond the age of 25 for those young people supported between the ages of 20 and 25.
-After this time the information is archived or securely destroyed.
+After this time the information is made inaccessible to system users and securely destroyed.

 Who we share your personal information with